-Keys to the cash register and safe should be given to a designated person, who should keep the keys secure and ensure that they are not left unsecured in the office overnight.
-Sensible precautions should be taken to ensure that any room in which cash is regularly stored is locked when unoccupied.
+Keys to the cash register and safe should be given to a designated person, who should keep the keys secure and ensure they are not left unsecured in the office overnight.
+Sensible precautions should be taken to ensure that any room where cash is regularly stored is locked when unoccupied.

-A register should also be kept that record's the allocations of keys.
+A register should also be kept that records the allocations of keys.